shelleywong/CSCI211-Course-Materials/Programs/README.md

 * Use `const` whenever it makes sense and is meaningful and accurate
   * This helps signify how the variable is used so that contributors can more easily understand how to work with the variable correctly.
   * Placing a constant value in a single location makes it easier to change if necessary.
+* Avoid using "magic numbers" (unique values with unexplained meaning).
+Instead, use named constants (also called explanatory variables) to clarify what values represent and make your programs easier to read, understand and maintain.

 ### Classes